-Gordon Ramel is a scientist who has "come to poetry as a scientist."
+Gordon Ramel is a British poet who has "come to poetry as a scientist."
 His university degrees are in ecology.
 He won a first poetry

 is based on what might be called a "waking vision."

 Who is Gordon Ramel?
 You may well ask.
 Gordon Ramel is a flesh and blood